Andrea Guglielmetti

 Mendrisio (TI)

 A forester with decades of experience, Andrea reflects on how climate change has turned forest management into a race against emergencies.
-He highlights the challenges of dealing with storms, droughts, and invasive species, and stresses the importance of combining real-time monitoring tools with on-the-ground expertise.
+He highlights the challenges of dealing with storms and droughts, and stresses the importance of combining real-time monitoring tools with on the ground expertise.
 For him, communication and collaboration are key to making forest care more effective and widely understood.

 Andrina Rosselli